No-hit-beastslaye/Mythe2019/README.md

 Platform; Android mobile phones.

+In this repository, you could find the code that I made for this project.

 A project dedicated to different heroes or villains from any mythology.

 We chose a myth called; "Hel".